jrmenzel/vimix_os/docs/userspace/bin/stat.md

 # stat

 Prints file or directory stats like size and [inode](../../kernel/file_system/inode.md) number.
+Symbolic links are displayed as links rather than followed.

 > stat `FILE`